GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/overview.rst

 Clicking on the TLAS name or address (text in blue) will navigate to the TLAS Viewer pane.

+If dispatches was enabled from the Radeon Developer Panel, the **Dispatch list** shows a list of all ray dispatches that were executed during the captured frame.

+Each dispatch is shown as a card.
+The title text shows the API function name that launched the dispatch and the dispatch dimensions.

+The **Traversal statistics** show information pertaining to how much computation was done by this dispatch, such as the number of rays that were cast, the traversal loop counts and the number of instance intersections.
+The size of these values relative to the size of the dispatch may give the user an indication of the efficiency of a particular dispatch.

+The **Shader invocations** shows the number of shaders that were executed and their type.
+This is also represented as a donut, showing the relative counts of the shader types.

+Clicking on the Dispatch name (text in blue) will navigate to the RAY Dispatches pane.

 Device configuration
 --------------------